OSGeo/OSGeoLive-doc/en/quickstart/virtualbox_quickstart.rst

 Reboot the virtual machine and the display settings should match your host computer's display settings.
 These can be changed via:

-Select: :menuselection:`Applications --> Settings --> Xfce 4 Settings Manager --> Display`
+Select: :menuselection:`LXDE Menu --> Preferences --> Monitor Settings`

 See Also:
 --------------------------------------------------------------------------------